Industry News

 The said property fraudsters have been targeting individuals seeking to purchase land in the Katani and Sabaki areas of Mavoko, Machakos County.

-NSSF has been battling a headache in the form of property takeover fraud undertaken by crooks altering property deeds to pass as the owners.
+NSSF has been battling a headache in the form of property takeover fraud undertaken by crooks altering property deeds to pass as owners.

 Property takeover fraud has now become so entrenched that many property owners are living in constant fear of being dispossessed.

-Last month, Agricultural Development Corporation (ADC) warned that rogue land sellers had encroached and annexed its Sh25 billion worth of property in a scheme aimed at deceiving Kenyans that the State agency was selling its land.
+Last month, the Agricultural Development Corporation (ADC) warned that rogue land sellers had encroached and annexed its Sh25 billion worth of property in a scheme aimed at deceiving Kenyans that the State agency was selling its land.

 ADC said it had noted widespread encroachment of its land mainly within the 1.75 million-acre Galana and Kulalu ranches in Kilifi and Tana River.